weaveworld/Weaveworld/demo/simple-todo/README.md

 ## Weaveworld simple To Do list (tutorial) ##

-Using Weaveworld is extremely simple.
+Using Weaveworld is very simple.

 (See the example on [jsFiddle](https://jsfiddle.net/gh/get/library/pure/weaveworld/Weaveworld/tree/master/demo/simple-todo/demo-jsFiddle/).)